Dizarimia/Happyplace/README.md

 My sisters Laila and Viatrix for endless pep talks and cheerleading.
 My cousin Ted, who made me interested in programming to begin with.

-I used the template I made for love running as a base for this website.
+I used the template I made for love running as a base for this website https://github.com/Dizarimia/love-running.
 I also used https://github.com/Code-Institute-Org/gitpod-full-template because it makes life easier.
 Table of content order and help with information: https://github.com/dhakal79/readme-template.